open-cluster-management-io/clusteradm/CONTRIBUTING.md

 ## Functional tests

 - The project runs functional-tests `make functional-test-full`, this test deploys a [KiND](https://kind.sigs.k8s.io/) cluster, install some resource using the applier and then runs a set of tests against that cluster [run-functional-tests.sh](build/run-functional-tests.sh).
+A prerequisite is that Docker is already running.
 - The `make functional-tests-full` is part of the PR acceptance and it is launched using git-actions.